cudail/sonic-robo-chat-2/README.md

 ### UNRING

-Remove a ring from the player
+Remove a ring from the player.

+### 1UP

+Give the player and extra life.